iwomm/vmware-codehouse-2021/README.md

 The goal of VMware CodeHouse 2021 will be to create an application that furthers STEM eduction and/or Diversity & Inclusion.

-This project contains several small chapters, with each chapter adds bit-sized concepts to the last one.
-The end product is a TODO web application written in Go, Gin and Vue.
-The end product has two main parts:
+This project contains several chapters with hands-on coding exercises.
+Each chapter adds new code to the last one.
+A chapter is broken down into a few small steps, with each step introduces a bite-size new concept or one tool.
+The finished product is a TODO web application written in Go, Gin and Vue.
+There are to main components:
 - **Server side** -  a Rest API written in Go (the base language) and Gin (a web framework for Go).
 - **Client side** -  a Javascript application running in the browser that interacts with the API.
 Vue is the client-side Javascript framework.

+Given the step-by-step nature of the chapters, you can jump right into chapter one and start learning by coding.
+If you find some of the concepts requirs more introduction, use the recommended readings below to get an overview of a subject and come back to coding.
+The recommended readings were selected for their brevity and clarity in order to save learning time.

-## Required reading
+## Recommended reading

 To make sure you are comfortable with the concepts and tools we will be using, please read through the following documents well in advance:

 - Introduction to **Go**.
 [Learning Go](https://www.miek.nl/go/) is one online free book featuring numerous execises.
 There are [many resources for learning Go](https://github.com/dariubs/GoBooks).
-- Intr
 - Intruduction to **Rest API**.
 [This page ](https://www.sitepoint.com/rest-api/)covers many aspects of Rest API with simple exercises.
 - Introduction to **Gin**.
 [This tutorial ](https://blog.logrocket.com/how-to-build-a-rest-api-with-golang-using-gin-and-gorm/)builds a simple CRUD API using Gin.
 It uses Sqlite for database.
 - Introduction to **Vue**.
 [A turtorial for Vue like this one](https://www.taniarascia.com/getting-started-with-vue/) provides a good overview of the concepts and will make you feel more comfortable working with Vue.